Are you looking for investors to help you expand your startup? Engaging with Angel investor networks can be a great way to secure funding.

 Newable, which acquired London Business Angels in 2017, links Angel investors with startups across the UK.
 It specialises in knowledge-intensive companies, including those operating at the forefront of AI, 4IR, robotics and fintech.
 It services around 1,500 companies annually.
 The network typically invests between £250K and £2.5M.

-Wild Blue is especially interested in entrepreneurs and startups with a link to the West London area.
-It often co-invests with other Angel investor groups, and as well as providing investment, the firm offers mentoring, access to its network and even office space.
+Wild Blue is an Angel investor network especially interested in entrepreneurs and startups with a link to the West London area.
+It often co-invests with other Angel investor groups, and as well as providing investment, offers mentoring, access to its network and even office space.
 The network invests between £150K and £1.5M.

-Angel Academe, which is currently accepting applications for its pitch event in November 2019, backs tech startups with at least one woman on the founding team.
-Its network currently has around 400 investors, of which 80% are women.
-It has invested over £5M to date.
+Angel Academe backs tech startups with at least one woman on the founding team.
+Its network currently has around 400 investors, of which 70% are women.
+In 2021, it had invested over £5M in 42 early-stage technology startups.

 Astia is a well-regarded network, championed by the likes of Google and Salesforce.
 Founded in Silicon Valley in 1999, it hosts regular events across the UK and the US, fuelling the growth of innovative, women-led startups.
 Members of the network have invested over $20M into startups across the world.